ssrg-vt/popcorn-chameleon/README.md

 * `-fno-omit-frame-pointer -mno-omit-leaf-frame-pointer`: force the compiler to use a frame pointer to both avoid limitations in metadata generation and to generate cleaner code for Chameleon
 * `-mno-red-zone`: don't use the [red zone](https://en.wikipedia.org/wiki/Red_zone_%28computing%29) due to limitations in Chameleon

 After generating a target application executable, you'll need to run a post-processing tool to prepare the metadata contained in the binary for runtime stack transformation.
-For an application named "foo":
+For an executable named `foo`:

 ```
 $ /usr/local/chameleon/bin/gen-stackinfo -f foo